vi-ctorivanov/SQLSeal-Charts-Examples/README.md

 - 4 finance charts - [[Finances]]
 - A number of inline queries summarizing tracked data - [[Productivity]] + [[Finances]]
 - An example of embedding charts into other files for improved organization - [[Embedding]]
+- An example of an Obsidian Canvas based dashboard with all our charts - [[Dashboard.canvas|Dashboard]]
+- Modular chart code using SQLSeal's global configurations for convenient color and style control over multiple charts - `Settings > Community Plugins > SQLSeal Charts`

 Some charts differ only slightly, and some use advanced mode to handle more unique data formatting requirements.
 They are all styled in a relatively consistent way that work for my needs specifically, please feel free to play around and make them suit your own tastes and requirements.